 Employment Permit Policy in relation to Employments in Restaurants or Take-Aways

 In general, occupations connected to restaurants and take-aways are currently ineligible for Critical Skills, General, Intra-Company Transfer and Contract for Services Employment Permits.

-However, the role of executive chef, head chef, sous chef or chef de partie may be considered for a Critical Skills, General or Intra-Company Transfer Employment Permit.
+However, the role of executive chef, head chef, sous chef, chef de partie or commis chef may be considered for a Critical Skills, General or Intra-Company Transfer Employment Permit.

 For the other permit types all employments in restaurants and take-aways can be considered.